This Coconut Condensed Milk Cake is not so much a sponge, but a fairly heavy and dense type of cake…

 - 3 1/2 Tbsp Butter melted

 - 2 tbsp Coconut Flour

 - 1 Condensed Milk (250 Grams, 9 Oz)

 Join the new Weight Watchers Reimagined.GET 50% OFF THE FIRST 3 MONTHS ON SELECT PLANS.

 Check It Out >

-- Prepare a 9-inch spring form pan.
-Grease and then dust with flour.
+- Prepare a 9-inch springform pan.
+Grease well with butter or coconut oil and then dust with flour.